c2lang/documentation/documentation/docs/language/modules.md

 // ..
 ```

-file1.c2 and file2.c2 belong to the same module, `foo`, while file3.c2 belongs to
+`file1.c2` and `file2.c2` belong to the same module, `foo`, while `file3.c2` belongs to
 the module `bar`.

-Modules allow the developer to split functionality into several files, *without*
+Modules allow the developer to split functionality into several files without
 sacrificing speed or introducing extra complexity.

-Modules only add a single layer of namespacing, so they are not nested like is some
+Modules only add a single layer of namespacing, so they are not nested like in some
 languages (eg. Java).
-This single, extra layer is consider enough, since C went by
+Nested namespaces aren't necessary - just look at C - it went by
 with only the global layer.
-If case of very big codebases, longer module names are
+In the case of very big codebases, longer module names are
-advices (eg. *network\_utils*).
+advised (eg. *network\_utils*).

 ## import
-For a file to use declarations from another module, it must __import__ said module.
+For a file to use declarations from another module, it must __import__ the said module.
 The __import__ keyword has a file scope.
 Therefore, if `file1.c2` imports module `stdio`,
 `file2.c2` still cannot use `stdio`'s symbols, unless it imports `stdio` as well.